underworld-community/Knight-Himalayas/README.md

 **_Tests are not required for `laboratory` tagged repositories, although still encouraged._**
 **_All other repositories must include a test._**

-The attained peak VRMs time is tested against an expected value.
-If it is outside a given tolerance, an exception is raised.

 Parallel Safe
 -------------